top of page

 Ready to end the "Walking on Eggshells" at home?

-Don't navigate the "Big Worries" alone.
+Don't navigate the "Big Feelings" alone.
 We offer a safe, non-judgmental space for your child to find their brave.

 Conveniently Located in Coquitlam, BC